Diving disorders: Treatment

 Treatment of diving disorders depends on the specific disorder or combination of disorders, but two treatments are commonly associated with first aid and definitive treatment where diving is involved.
-These are first aid oxygen administration at high concentration, which is seldom contraindicated, and generally recommended as a default option in diving accidents where there is any significant probability of hypoxia, and hyperbaric oxygen therapy (HBO), which is the definitive treatment for most incidences of decompression illness.
+These are first aid oxygen administration at high concentration, which is seldom contraindicated, widely available, and generally recommended as a default option in diving accidents where there is any significant probability of hypoxia, and hyperbaric oxygen therapy (HBO), which is the definitive treatment for most incidences of decompression illness.
 Hyperbaric treatment on other breathing gases is also used for treatment of decompression sickness if HBO is inadequate.
+Hyperbaric treatment facilities may not be available within a useful distance of a dive site.

 Oxygen therapy

 The administration of oxygen as a medical intervention is common in diving medicine, both for first aid and for longer-term treatment.

 Hyperbaric therapy

 Recompression treatment in a hyperbaric chamber was initially used as a life-saving tool to treat decompression sickness in caisson workers and divers who stayed too long at depth and developed decompression sickness.
 Now, it is a highly specialized treatment modality that has been found to be effective in the treatment of many conditions where the administration of oxygen under pressure has been found to be beneficial.
 Studies have shown it to be quite effective in some 13 indications approved by the Undersea and Hyperbaric Medical Society.

-Hyperbaric oxygen treatment is generally preferred when effective, as it is usually a more efficient and lower risk method of reducing symptoms of decompression illness, However, in some cases recompression to pressures where oxygen toxicity is unacceptable may be required to eliminate the bubbles in the tissues that cause the symptoms.
+Hyperbaric oxygen treatment is generally preferred when effective, as it is usually a more efficient and lower risk method of reducing symptoms of decompression illness, However, in some cases recompression to pressures where oxygen toxicity is unacceptable may be required to eliminate the bubbles in the tissues that cause the symptoms.In these cases other breathing gas gases such as air, nitrox, heliox, or trimix may be used.